Skip to main content

 Understand intent

-The NLU component analyzes what the caller wants and extracts entities.
+The LLM analyzes what the user wants and extracts entities in a context-aware manner.

 3